Sehar Fatima

 $7,000+ per post

-Remember, audience relevance, content quality, and campaign goals can all shift the actual price you’ll pay.
+Remember, audience relevance, content quality, and campaign goals can all change the actual price.
 A content creator with strong engagement rates and a solid media kit can charge more than others in the same influencer tier.

 If you want a quick way to estimate fair rates, you can use a pricing calculator based on CPM (cost per thousand):